Mirrorless cameras come in a variety of sizes:

 CX (Nikon 1)

 If we step down yet again—slightly more than the steps we took in the other sensors we looked at, above—we get to sensors that are the size used in many compact cameras, especially older ones.
-Right now, the Pentax Q and some of the Ricoh GXR modules use sensors in these small sizes.
+Right now, the Pentax Q and some of the no-longer made Ricoh GXR modules use sensors in these small sizes.

 The problem with small sensor size is that you're fighting a floor: there's a randomness to photons in the world.
 As you collect less and less of them, their randomness shows up as shot noise.
 These small sensors tend to be near enough that floor that shot noise is indeed a factor that needs to be always considered, even in brighter light.

 When you buy a mirrorless camera with a sensor this small, you're essentially saying that you want a compact camera, but one that you can change the lens on.
 That's a perfectly valid point of view.
 Just make sure that it reflects your desires and needs.